-No dividend was paid or proposed for ordinary shareholders of the Company during the years ended 31 December 2021 and 2020, nor has any dividend been proposed since the end of the reporting period.
+No dividend was paid or proposed for holders of ordinary shares of the Company during the years ended 31 December 2022 and 2021, nor has any dividend been proposed since the end of the reporting period.

 13. LOSS PER SHARE